Every now and again, I have heard folk with a limited and simplistic grasp

 sophisticated culture and technology.

 Consider our proto-human ancestors.
 They were large social primates, so we must imagine them living a life-style not hugely different from what we observe among contemporary non-human primates.
 We may fairly suppose they were somewhat more intelligent than apes.
-We may also fairly suppose that, sometimes, after the resident males had driven off some interlopers, the boss died of his injuries, leaving the troupe temporarily boss-less.
+We may also fairly suppose (even if alphas did exist) that, sometimes, after the resident males had driven off some interlopers, the boss died of his injuries, leaving the troupe temporarily boss-less.
 I suspect one of the dead boss's companions would take over his rôle.
-Thus, even if alphas had existed, you'd sometimes have had non-alpha bosses, at least until such time as a rival group of males lead by an alpha had invaded and replaced the resident males.
+Thus, even if alphas had existed, you'd sometimes have had non-alpha bosses, at least until (within the myth) such time as a rival group of males lead by an alpha had invaded and replaced the resident males.
 In the interval, the intelligent females in the troupe would likely discover that the non-alpha is a lot easier to get along with; partly because they already have established relationships with him.
 They would likely be better able, with a non-alpha, to keep him from killing or driving off their children.
 Indeed the old alpha's companions would likely be used to working together, so the others would probably also be less dominated by the one who took charge; or they might even continue co-operating without any one rising to dominance.
 In the absence of any alpha, the troupe would be subject to less violence than when one is around.

 Even though such interludes of relative civilisation (in this mythical world with alphas) might be painfully short, intelligent females would be apt to work out that life would be better if they could make the alpha-free state of affairs last.
 My conjecture is that, at some point, a troupe would thus have managed to persuade its resident males – the late alpha's companions and those of his sons nearing adolescence – to get along and not fight; maybe they also had sons who they'd kept in touch with since they'd been driven away, that they persuaded to join in.
 Such a troupe would have the males it needs to continue producing children and to drive off any invading alpha.
-The males would tend to drive off any other males altogether, but the females would prefer to allow more males to join the troupe, so long as they didn't behave like alphas.
+The males would tend to drive off any other males altogether, but the females would prefer to allow more males to join the troupe, so long as they didn't behave like alphas – i.e. abusive baby-murdering psychopaths.

 Such a troupe might be subjected to the bad old ways by an invading alpha; but intelligent females would remember how it had been and would take care to build relationships with the other males, conspiring to restore the better life if the invasive alpha ever died after driving off an interloper; maybe even conspiring to drive him off themselves, or with the help of the more reasonable males.